 Have you recently lost your job?
-If so, you might be wondering whether you have grounds for a wrongful termination lawsuit against your former employer.
-In Georgia, as in other states, employees work at will.
-This means an employee can generally be fired at any time and for any reason, or for no reason at all.
+If so, you might be wondering whether you have grounds for a wrongful termination lawsuit.
+In Georgia, employees work at will, which means an employee can generally be fired at any time and for any reason, or for no reason at all.

 But there are some exceptions to the at-will rule.
 If your Georgia employer fires you for discriminatory reasons, in violation of an employment contract, or in retaliation for exercising your rights, for example, you may have a legal claim against your employer for wrongful termination.

-If you believe you were fired for discriminatory or retaliatory reasons, you must file a charge of discrimination with a government agency before you may proceed with a lawsuit.
+Before filing a discrimination or retaliation lawsuit, you must file a complaint with the appropriate government agency.
 In Georgia, the Equal Employment Opportunity Commission (EEOC) administers federal and state discrimination claims.
 The EEOC has a district office in Atlanta; you can find out where to file a complaint at the EEOC's Field Offices page.

 State and federal laws give employees the right to take time off work for certain civic obligations and personal responsibilities.
 Employers may not discipline or fire workers for exercising these rights.
 In Georgia, these rights include:

 If you think you were fired illegally, talk to a Georgia employment lawyer.
-A lawyer can help you sort through the facts and assess the strength of any claims you may have against your former employer.
+A lawyer can help you sort through the facts and assess the strength of your claims.
 A lawyer can also inform you of other state or local claims that you may have in addition to those listed above.
 Whether you want to try to get your job back, negotiate a severance package, or sue your employer in court, a lawyer can walk you through your options and help you decide on how best to proceed.